Prerequisites and Seat Availability

 A seat availability report is produced at the end of each phase of Booth registration to provide a snapshot of enrollment in Booth courses.
 Enrollment activity occurs during and following the production of the report.
 Note: Rosters on the Classes/My.UChicago page do not reflect actual open seats.

-For Summer 2019 reports will be published between 3-5pm (CST), on the following dates.
+For Autumn 2019 reports will be published between 3-5pm (CST), on the following dates.
 Refresh your browser to view the current report.